sftpplus/sftpplus-docs/src/doc_source/operation/ftp.rst

 with active data connections.

-When functioning behind a DNS load balancer, each FTP/FTPS node needs to have the `passive_ip_address` configured to its own IP.
+When functioning behind a DNS load balancer, each FTP/FTPS node needs to have the `passive_address` configured to its own IP.

 You can't use a layer 4 TCP load balancer with **passive data connections**.